jvon1904/log-pretty/README.md

 # LogPretty

-LogPretty adds functionaltiy to print to STDOUT using [ANSI escape](https://en.wikipedia.org/wiki/ANSI_escape_code) colors and formatting.
+LogPretty adds functionaltiy to print to STDOUT or any logging device using [ANSI escape](https://en.wikipedia.org/wiki/ANSI_escape_code) colors and formatting.

 You can echo the following to any ANSI-compatible terminal to see blue output.